-(Maitland, FL) – Consulate Health Care has been recognized as a 2017 recipient of both the Bronze and Silver – Commitment to Quality Awards for its dedication to improving the lives of residents through quality care.
-The distinctions are two of three progressive award levels through the National Quality Award Program, presented by the American Health Care Association and National Center for Assisted Living (AHCA/NCAL), the leading association for long term and post-acute care.
+(Maitland, FL) – Consulate Health Care has been recognized as a 2018 recipient of the Silver and Bronze – Commitment to Quality Awards for its dedication to improving the lives of residents through quality care.
+These distinctions are two of three progressive award levels through the National Quality Award Program, presented by the American Health Care Association and National Center for Assisted Living (AHCA/NCAL), the leading association for long term and post-acute care.
 The program honors association members across the nation that have demonstrated their commitment to improving quality of care for seniors and persons with disabilities.

 Consulate Health Care is a leading national provider of senior healthcare services, specializing in post-acute care.
-As a leader in short-term rehabilitative programs and transitional care, Consulate is honored to add another 10 care centers to their previous list of AHCA award recipients, totaling 83 Bronze and 10 Silver, for a company total of 93 AHCA award winning care centers.
+As a leader in short-term rehabilitative programs and transitional care, Consulate is honored to add another eight care centers to their previous list of AHCA award recipients, totaling 86 Bronze and 11 Silver, for a company total of 97 AHCA award winning care centers.

 Consulate’s employees strive every day to make a positive difference in the lives of those entrusted to their care.
 This national recognition is a testament to their dedication not only to caring for patients and residents like family, but to the overall quality of their journey.